bbakla/openapi3-with-go/README.md

 There are some catches with `openapi-generator` though:
 1. Config options differ based on the server generator.
 Check [here](https://openapi-generator.tech/docs/generators#server-generators) for the config options of your server generator
-2. I couldn't find the code that causes that but if you run the command with config file option, the generated `main.go` and `go.mod` files override your original files for `go-gin` server generator.
+2. Generated `main.go` and `go.mod` files override your original `main.go` and `go.mod` files, unless you define the output directory with `-o` parameter.
 It is also not possible to change it through config options.
 It can be frustrating so be careful.
+I tried to name all the possible package or directory names separately so that you can understand the configuration better.

 # Implementing the endpoints
+So we have generated the code!
+How will we use them with our code than?
+## Oapi-codegen

+## openapi-generator